TermAnalysis

 Apply(Builtin(AddInteger), Const(1)).isPure // true - partial application

-Apply(Apply(Builtin(AddInteger), Const(1)), Const(2)).isPure // false - saturated
+Apply(Apply(Builtin(AddInteger), Const(1)), Const(2)).isPure // true - saturated total

 Force(Builtin(HeadList)).isPure // true - builtin needs type arg